THE HISTORY OF UNION BAPTIST CHURCH IN SPRINGFIELD, IL.

 1914 – 1945

 • In 1914 Rev. Stolford Costen Manuel was once again called to serve as pastor of Union Baptist Church.
-Upon his return, he found the church in a very low state spiritually and financially and the membership attendance was weak.
-His return lifted the spirits of the congregation and the LORD infused new life into the church.
-The building itself was in disrepair and he began to investigate the possibility of building a new house of worship.
+Upon his return, he found the church in a very low state spiritually & financially and the membership attendance was weak.
+His return lifted the spirits of the congregation while the LORD infused new life into the church.
+The building itself was in disrepair and he began investigating the possibility of building a new house of worship.

 • The church continued to thrive under the leadership of Pastor and Mrs. Manuel.
-In 1940 the Union Baptist Church along with St. John’s Church were forced to sell the existing property to the Springfield Housing Authority and relocate to make way for the Federal Public Housing Project planned for Springfield.
-By this time Rev. Manuel’s health had begun to gradually fail, but along with his loyal membership he said, “with God’s help, he would build the new church”.
-Brother Frank Cason, a member of the Building Committee discovered and presented to the church the lot at 14th and Monroe Streets.
-We started out in God’s name to build a new edifice on the new site; and even though sailing was not always smooth he always said, “God will let me live long enough to build the new church, preach the first sermon and pay for the church, then I will be ready to go on to Heaven”.
-And God granted him that prayer request.
-In 1945, the church was finished and paid for in full, and with a nice bank account to the credit of Union Baptist Church by the grace of God.
+In 1940 Union Baptist Church along with St. John’s Church were forced to sell the existing property to the Springfield Housing Authority and relocate to make way for the Federal Public Housing Project planned for Springfield.
+By this time Rev. Manuel’s health had began to fail, but along with his loyal membership he declared, “With God’s help, I will build the new church.”
+Brother Frank Cason, a member of the Building Committee, discovered & presented to the church the lot at 14th and Monroe Street.
+They started, in God’s name, to build a new edifice on the new lot.
+Even though sailing was not always smooth Pastor always said, “God will let me live long enough to build the new church, preach the first sermon, and pay for the church.
+Then I will be ready to go on to Heaven.”
+God granted him his prayer request.
+By 1945, the church was completed and paid in full.

-• On Sunday morning, November 4, 1945 at St. John’s Hospital, with his loyal devoted wife and his son Orville at his bedside, God quietly entered the room and just as Rev Manuel lived quietly and serenely, He quietly moved from labor to rest our beloved Pastor, teacher , father and friend.
-Pastor Stolford Costen Manuel faithfully server The Union Baptist Church and the Springfield community for a total of 35 years to the Glory of God.
+• On Sunday morning November 4, 1945 at St. John’s Hospital, with his loyal devoted wife and son Orville at his bedside, God quietly called Reverend Manuel home.
+Pastor Stolford Costen Manuel faithfully served The Union Baptist Church and the Springfield community for 35 years to the Glory of God.

 1946 – 1967